Skip to main content

 • Risks & benefits

-• Payment, if any
+• Remuneration, if any

 • Rights and withdrawal – Include the following statement – “In no way does signing this consent form waive your legal rights nor does it relieve the investigators, sponsors or involved institutions from their legal and professional responsibilities.”